 Buy a humidifier

 They’re relatively affordable little devices and they make keeping a consistent humidity level so much easier.
 Most will allow you to place them on a timer so they run on a fixed schedule, and some will even have a built-in monitor so they automatically turn on and off to keep the humidity exactly where you want it.
 These are the most reliable way to prevent your Arrowhead from drooping as a result of dry air.

 Those are the main two reasons why your Arrowhead’s stems and leaves may be drooping.
 The first place to start is always checking the soil as this is where most issues will arise from.
 Hopefully, if you have caught the problem early enough and correct the issue you should see your plant begin to lift up and look a lot healthier in no time.
-You can find out more about Arrowhead and houseplant care in our plant guides or downloadable ebook.